docsforadobe/after-effects-scripting-guide/docs/layers/cameralayer.md

 **Description**

 The CameraLayer object represents a camera layer within a composition.
 Create it using [LayerCollection.addCamera()](layercollection.md#layercollection-addcamera).
-It can be accessed in an item’s layer collection either by index number or by a name string.
+It can be accessed in an item's layer collection either by index number or by a name string.

 > CameraLayer is a subclass of [Layer object](layer.md#layer).
 All methods and attributes of Layer are available when working with CameraLayer.